tytydraco/KTweak/README.md

 RedHat claims that TCP timestamps may cause performance spikes due to time accounting code on high-performance connections.
 Disable it.
 See RedHat: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/7/html/tuning_guide/reduce_tcp_performance_spikes

+### vm.compact_unevictable_allowed: 1 --> 0
+Do not allow compaction of unevictable pages.
+With this set to 1, more compactions can happen at the cost of small page fault stalls.
+Turn this off to compact less but avoid aformentioned stalls.

 ### vm.dirty_background_ratio: 5 --> 3
 Start writing back dirty pages (pages that have been modified but not yet written to the disk) asynchronously at 3% memory dirtied.
 It's better to start background writeback early to avoid hitting the dirty_ratio point in general.